bysnupy/blog/kubernetes/ocp4__multus_intro.md

 ![multus_and_cno_operator](https://github.com/bysnupy/blog/blob/master/kubernetes/ocp4__multus_cno_operator_figure1.png)

+Be careful for the following access flow diagram.
+It is simplified intentionally, even though the SDN is connected through the host network using VXLAN tunneling in realty, it's skipped the details for focusing Multus access flow.

 ## bridge plug-in for communication all containers on the same node host

 The bridge main plugin will create linux bridge interface without linking physical host interface and forwarding rules for external network, so it is desired container-to-container communication on the same node host.